zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

-#### Enable the Audio Mode (enableAudio)
+#### Enables the Audio Mode (enableAudio)

 ```
 - (int)enableAudio;
 ```

 This method enables the audio mode.
-The application can call this method either before joining a channel.
+The app can call this method before joining a channel.
 This function is enabled by default.

 <table>
 <colgroup>